MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-dynamics-portal.md

 # Create a Dynamics 365 for Customer Engagement portal

-If you select an environment that contains Dynamics 365 for Customer Engagement apps, you can create the portals mentioned at [Portal templates](portal-templates.md).
+If you select an environment that contains Dynamics 365 for Customer Engagement apps, you can create the portals mentioned in [Portal templates](portal-templates.md).

 1. Sign in to [PowerApps](http://web.powerapps.com).